All Episodes

 And there's nothing better.

-And anyway, now, on top of taking away your gas stove and your air conditioner and your other appliances and trying to ram you into an electric vehicle that cost a lot more than a gas-powered vehicle, almost $20,000 more.
+And anyway, now, on top of taking away your gas stove and your air conditioner and your other appliances and trying to ram you into an electric vehicle that costs a lot more than a gas-powered vehicle, almost $20,000 more.

-Anyway, it's you know, they just don't stop.
+Anyway, they just don't stop.

-But one of the things that things that actually is good, uh only maybe the only good thing I can say about New York City.
+But one of the things that actually is good, maybe the only good thing I can say about New York City, New York City has by far the best pizza.

 I like pizza.

-I like cold, fired, thin, crust, delicious pizza.
+I like cold, fired, thin crust, delicious pizza.

 That's how popular pizza has been in New York.

-Great thing about pizza, there's even a one-dollar shop, you can get a slice of really good pizza, and I mean really good.
+Great thing about pizza is even a $1 shop, you can get a slice of really good pizza.

-So I'm like, give me a break.
+So I'm like, give me a break and just leave us alone.

-Get the stop with taking away my big gulp.
+Stop with taking away my big gulp.

 I'd never buy a big gulp.